 Welcome to California

 Honestly, when we get in the car and hit the road, a feeling of freedom flows through my veins.
 I absolutely love the sensation of the open road, even if just for a short jaunt and from where we live it doesn’t take long to reach here:

 Old Hwy 99

 We have been wanting to explore what’s known as Old Hwy 99 so we headed south to where we could pick up 99 and followed it for a few miles, up high in the hills with panoramic views of the valley below.

-But just as we were starting to relax and enjoy the views, and thinking we’d picked the right road to explore, the road headed downhill and before we knew it the road dumped right in to Interstate Hwy 5 heading south.
-Rats!
+We were starting to relax and enjoy the views, and thinking we’d picked the right road to explore, when the road headed downhill.
+Before we knew it the road dumped right in to Interstate Hwy 5 heading south.
+Darn!
 At this point we had crossed in to California so we just stayed on the highway for a few miles until we came to the first exit for Hilt, CA.

 And that was what we found in Hilt!
 By this time the weather was seriously changing and clouds heavy with rain and/or snow were now settling over the mountains so we thought it best to head back.

 Founded in 1902

 Turns out, the valley was settled in the late 1800’s.
 The town of Hilt was founded in 1902, just 2 years before our house was built.
 I like to think in terms such as those.
 It helps give me a perspective of passing time. “…By 1912, Hilt consisted of 70 cottages, a hotel, a dormitory, a hospital, a company store and company office.
 On the west side of the tracks was the Italian section (FGSC book Tim Purdy).”

 Those that Came Before